Is Blockchain an aberration to the hype it has created?

 Just about every type of company that’s out there, and regardless of whether or not it’s necessary, is attempting to use blockchain.
 Admittedly, it’s a revolutionary new technology, however, no matter how great an invention, it’s not meant for everything.
 Please note that I am not trying to bash blockchain, but rather shedding some light and reality into the overly hyped blockchain space.

 Remember the dot-com bubble from the late 90s and early 2000s?
 Remember Pets.com?
 If you’re too young to recall or would like a refresher, then I’ll tell you that it was just about another company trying to get on the dot-com bandwagon by making some catchy logos and what was considered a nice website at the time.
 The company founders were all over the morning talk shows, but what ended up happening was that the whole concept was an epic fail.
 Why?
 Because of not having a solid product to offer.
-So, the lesson that can be learned here is that no matter how great your marketing and sales strategy, if you do not have a legitimate product, then you’ll be on a quick route to failure.
-Also, just by using the latest technology to sell a useless product doesn’t help much either.
+So, the lesson that can be learned here is that no matter how great your marketing and sales strategy is, if you do not have a legitimate product, then you’ll be on a quick route to failure.
+Also, just using the latest technology to sell a useless product doesn’t help much either.

 Blockchain Must Have Use Cases Applicable to Your Business